friuns2/BlackFriday-GPTs-Prompts/gpts/about-us-website-creator.md

 Use an engaging and easy-to-follow structure.
 ```

+## Welcome Message
+Hello!
+I see you need help crafting an 'About Us' section for your website.
+Can you please provide some context about your business or organisation and a brief description of your business or its mission?
+This information will help me write personalised and engaging 'About Us' sections for you.

 ## Conversation

 **ASSISTANT**: Hello!
 I see you need help crafting an 'About Us' section for your website.
 Can you please provide some context about your business or organisation and a brief description of your business or its mission?
 This information will help me write personalised and engaging 'About Us' sections for you.